Splatter film: Modern era

 In the late 1950s and early 1960s, the public was reintroduced to splatter themes and motifs by groundbreaking films such as Alfred Hitchcock's Psycho (1960) and the output of Hammer Film Productions (an artistic outgrowth of the English Grand Guignol style) such as The Curse of Frankenstein (1957) and Horror of Dracula (1958).
 Perhaps the most explicitly violent film of this era was Nobuo Nakagawa's Jigoku (1960), which included numerous scenes of flaying and dismemberment in its depiction of the Buddhist underworld Naraka.

 Splatter came into its own as a distinct subgenre of horror in the early 1960s with the films of Herschell Gordon Lewis in the United States.
 Eager to maintain a profitable niche, Lewis turned to something that mainstream cinema still rarely featured: scenes of visceral, explicit gore.
 In 1963, he directed Blood Feast, widely considered the first splatter film.
 In the 15 years following its release, Blood Feast took in an estimated $7 million.
 It was made for an estimated $24,500.
 Blood Feast was followed by two more gore films by Herschell Gordon Lewis, Two Thousand Maniacs!
 (1964) and Color Me Blood Red (1965).

-The popularity of the splatter film in the 1970s was met with strong reactions in the US and the U.K. Roger Ebert in the U.S., and Member of Parliament Graham Bright in the U.K., led the charge to censor splatter films on home video with the film critic going after I Spit on Your Grave while the politician sponsored the Video Recordings Act, a system of censorship and certification for home video in the U.K. This resulted in the outright banning of many splatter films, which were deemed "video nasties" in the British press.
+The popularity of the splatter film in the 1970s was met with strong reactions in the US and the U.K. Roger Ebert in the U.S., and Member of Parliament Graham Bright in the U.K., led the charge to censor splatter films on home video with the film critic going after I Spit on Your Grave while the politician sponsored the Video Recordings Act, a system of censorship and certification for home video in the U.K. The latter resulted in the outright banning of many splatter films in the U.K., which were deemed "video nasties" in the British press.

 Some splatter directors have gone on to produce mainstream hits.
 Peter Jackson started his career in New Zealand by directing the splatter movies Bad Taste (1987) and Braindead (1992).
 These films featured such over-the-top gore that it became a comedic device.
 These comedic gore films have been dubbed "splatstick", defined as physical comedy that involves dismemberment.
-Splatstick seems to be more common in Japan, with the examples of Robogeisha, Tokyo Gore Police, and Machine Girl.
+Splatstick seems to be more common in Japan, with the examples of Robogeisha, Tokyo Gore Police, and The Machine Girl.

 Splatter films have pioneered techniques used in other genres.
 For example, the popular 1999 film The Blair Witch Project is similar to the 1980 film Cannibal Holocaust.
 The story in Cannibal Holocaust is told through footage from a group of people making a documentary about a portion of the Amazon which is said to be populated by cannibals.
 Although the Blair Witch directors had not seen Cannibal Holocaust at the time of filming, this "mockumentary" format was later used in their film.